thomashzhang/thomaszhang.com/_posts/network+/2020-07-09-network-plus-glossary.md

 - **SC (Subscriber Connector)** - A connector for optical fiber cables.
 It looks like you have to *snap* and *click* the connector in place, so you can think "snap click" for SC connectors.
 See more in [Wikipedia](https://en.wikipedia.org/wiki/Optical_fiber_connector).
 - **Server** - A device that clients can connect to and provide network functionality.
 - **SMF (Single-Mode Fiber)** - A type of optical cable that is used for much longer distances than MMF, but with a much smaller core size.
+- **SFP (Small Form-Factor Pluggable [Transceiver])** - "Hot-pluggable network interface module used for both telecommunication and data communications applications."
+This is in contrast to GBIC, another much larger transceiver.
+There also exists the QSFP (Quad SFP) where it's only slightly bigger than the SFP, but allows for up to 4x the speed.
 - **Star Topology** Devices are connected directly to a central device (think of a star pattern).
 Downside is if the central device goes down, the entire network goes down.
 - **ST Connector** - A type of optical fiber connector.
 You'll have to *snap* and *twist* so you can think that ST stands for that.
 - **STP (Shielded Twisted Pair)** - A type of copper twisted pair cable where each pair of inner wires (8 in total) are twisted in pairs of two.
 There is additional metal shielding that covers the cables to prevent EMI.
 More expensive that UTP cables.